montrealrobotics/o4a/index.md

 <ul>
 <li>The <a style="font-weight: bold">local backbone</a> $\local$ (left)
-takes as input RGB images  to produce low-dimensional latent codes $\code \in \latentspace$ and is trained with a self-supervised time contrastive objective.
+takes as input RGB images  to produce low-dimensional latent embeddings $\code \in \latentspace$ and is trained with a self-supervised time contrastive objective.
 Once trained, the local backbone can output a local metric $\norm{\code_t - \code_s}$ to measure similarity between observations.
-The extracted codes will also be used as inputs for other modules;</li>
+The extracted embeddings will also be used as inputs for other modules;</li>
-<li>The <a style="font-weight: bold">inverse kinematics head </a> $\conn$ (center) uses pairs of latent codes to predict the action required to
+<li>The <a style="font-weight: bold">inverse kinematics head </a> $\conn$ (center) uses pairs of embeddings to predict the action required to
-traverse from one latent code to the other (order matters), or the inability to do so through the
+traverse from one embedding to the other (order matters), or the inability to do so through the
 $\mathtt{NOT\_CONNECTED}$ output;</li>
 </ul>